Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 This GitHub repository contains the course information and study materials.
 The [Canvas page](https://canvas.tue.nl/courses/31400) is used only for:
-- Announcements and course information that cannot be made public (e.g. Microsoft Teams links)
+- Announcements and course information that cannot be made public (e.g. possible links to video recordings)
 - Submission of practical work
 - Posting questions in the **Discussion** section

 Students are strongly encouraged to use the Canvas Discussion section for all general questions (e.g. programming environment setup, error messages, or methodology).
+Chances are that other students have the same question, and posting it there allows everyone to benefit and turn it into an interactive discussion.

 ## Lectures and practicals